theobald-software/kb.theobald-software.github.io/content/_sap/registering-rfc-server-in-sap-releases-in-kernel-release-720-and-higher.md

 1: You can change the Profile Parameter in the TA RZ10 to 0 (gw/acl_mode = 1).
 And all the Destinations with different Program IDs can register, and you have no issues regarding the launch of RFC Servers.

-2: You can define a Whitelist of Programs that can register at the SAP Gateway.
+2: You can define a White-list of Programs that can register at the SAP Gateway.
 To do so, you have to create 2 files : secinfo and reginfo.
 Both files are not existing per default.

 The first file secinfo has to contain the following lines:<br>
 **VERSION=2**<br>